CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCaptureSettings, RxPhoto } from 'frame-msg';
 import frameApp from './lua/live_camera_feed_frame_app.lua?raw';

-// Take a photo using the Frame camera and display it export async function run() {
+// Take a sequence of photos using the Frame camera and display them export async function run() {
   const frame = new FrameMsg();